MetPX/sarracenia/docs/source/Explanation/Concepts.rst

      - Use only one type of exchanges (Topic), take care of bindings.
      - Naming conventions for exchanges and queues.
         - Exchanges start with x.
-          - xs_Weather - the exchange for the source (mqp user) named Weather to post messages
+          - xs_Weather - the exchange for the source (mqp user) named Weather to post notification messages
           - xpublic -- exchange used for most subscribers.
         - Queues start with q\_